harrymander/dataclasses-struct/README.md

 #### Standard integer types

-These types are only supported in `std` size mode.
+These types are only supported in `"std"` size mode.
 Their native Python types are all `int`.

 | Type annotation                      | Equivalent C type           |
 | ------------------------------------ | --------------------------- |